Yandex Cloud

 Each cluster consists of one or more DB hosts, which are virtual machines with DBMS servers deployed.
 Cluster hosts may reside in different availability zones and even different availability regions.
 You can learn more about Yandex Cloud availability zones in Platform overview.

-• A multi-host cluster is natively fault-tolerant because its hosts can step in for one another as the cluster’s primary replica.
+A cluster with two or more hosts is natively highly available because hosts can step in for one another as the cluster’s primary replica.
+To learn more about how the number of hosts affects cluster availability, see this section.

 VMs for cluster hosts can be hosted on: